buzzqw/TUS/OBSS/OBSSv2-eng.md

 ***Attack.*** The mummy lord makes one rotting fist attack or uses its Dreadful Glare.

 ***Channel Negative Energy (Costs 2 Actions).*** The mummy lord magically unleashes negative energy.
-Creatures within 60 feet of the mummy lord, including ones behind barriers and around corners, can' \*\*t regain hit points until the end of the mummy lord' \*\*s next turn.
+Creatures within 60 meters of the mummy lord, including ones behind barriers and around corners, can' \*\*t regain hit points until the end of the mummy lord' \*\*s next turn.

 ***Blasphemous Word (Costs 2 Actions).*** The mummy lord utters a blasphemous word.
-Each creature, excluding undead, within 10 feet of the mummy lord that can hear this magical utterance must succeed on a Fortitude Saving Throw DC 28 or be stunned until the end of the mummy lord' \*\*s next turn.
+Each creature, excluding undead, within 10 meters of the mummy lord that can hear this magical utterance must succeed on a Fortitude Saving Throw DC 28 or be stunned until the end of the mummy lord' \*\*s next turn.

 ***Blinding Dust.*** Blinding dust and sand swirls magically around the mummy lord.
-Each creature within 5 feet of the mummy lord must succeed on a Fortitude Saving Throw DC 28 or be blinded until the end of the creature' \*\*s next turn.
+Each creature within 5 meters of the mummy lord must succeed on a Fortitude Saving Throw DC 28 or be blinded until the end of the creature' \*\*s next turn.

-***Whirlwind of Sand (Costs 2 Actions).*** The mummy lord magically transforms into a whirlwind of sand, moves up to 60 feet, and reverts to its normal form.
+***Whirlwind of Sand (Costs 2 Actions).*** The mummy lord magically transforms into a whirlwind of sand, moves up to 60 meters, and reverts to its normal form.
 While in whirlwind form, the mummy lord is immune to all damage, and it can' \*\*t be grappled, petrified, knocked prone, restrained, or stunned.
 Equipment worn or carried by the mummy lord remains in its possession.

 ***Enraged:*** The Mummy lord hungers for life.
-It channels the energy of death and destruction in a 40-foot radius around itself.
+It channels the energy of death and destruction in a 40-meter radius around itself.
 Each creature must succeed on a Fortitude Saving Throw at DC 26 to halve the damage or take 22 damage.
 The Mummy regains all Hit Points lost by other creatures.

 **Ecology**